WickedWizard3588/PC-Setup/New README.md

 > An intuitive Command Line Tool to install all your apps back on Windows.

 Elaborately,
-PC-Setup, is an Command Line Tool, which is meant to install all your desired apps on Windows.
+PC-Setup, is a Command Line Tool, which is meant to install all your desired apps on Windows.
 It uses [Chocolatey](https://chocolatey.org/), a Package Manager for Windows to do this.
 It also can install

 * [Cmder](https://cmder.net/), which is an Console Emulator for Windows, created purely out of frustration because of the lack of none.
 * [FFmpeg](https://ffmpeg.org/), which is `A complete, cross-platform solution to record, convert and stream audio and video.`, as quoted in the website.